R3DRUN3/immunize/README.md

 >[!Note]
 > Please be aware that *Copacetic* focuses on rectifying vulnerabilities within the operating system's libraries, rather than addressing application dependencies.

-To assess the effectiveness of patching, you may conduct a scan using [Trivy](https://github.com/aquasecurity/trivy) initially on this image:
+To assess the effectiveness of patching, you may conduct a scan using [Trivy](https://github.com/aquasecurity/trivy) initially on one of the original images:
 ```console
 trivy image docker.io/openpolicyagent/opa:0.46.0
 ```